KC Parks offers some beautiful outdoor venues for your wedding.

 Spirit of Freedom Fountain or the Hillside Fountain (waterfall), Emanuel Cleaver II Boulevard at Cleveland Avenue

 Situated along Brush Creek, either of these water features would provide a beautiful backdrop for your ceremony.
-Due to repair, The Spirit of Freedom fountain is not available for rentals at this time.

 Old Red Bridge in Minor Park, East of Holmes on Red Bridge Road